rolowilde/lcinfra/README.md

 Containers should have their configuration defined in the image during build (not bind mounted).
 If possible, environment variables are passed to the container per host via Jinja templating.

-Internal `web` containers are served to the public Internet by the central `proxy` container over the `proxy` bridged network.

 Each container is configured assuming SELinux is in enforcing mode.
 Some may have the same mountpoint writeable by other containers, some may not.